Geetha63/MS-Teams-Scripts/Grant-CsTeamsMessagingPolicy/README.md

 # Grant New-CsTeamsMessagingPolicy

 # Description
-Script will assign a Teams Messaging Policy at the per-user scope, to run the script please install the [SFB online connector](https://www.microsoft.com/en-us/download/details.aspx?id=39366)
+The script will assign a Teams Messaging Policy at the per-user scope, to run the script please install the [SFB online connector](https://www.microsoft.com/en-us/download/details.aspx?id=39366)
-- Import the module into windows PowerShell
+- Import the module into Windows PowerShell
-- Get the script from the 'Grant New-CsTeamsMessagingPolicy.ps1' file and paste it into windows powershell, then run the script
+- Get the script from the 'Grant New-CsTeamsMessagingPolicy.ps1' file and paste it into windows PowerShell, then run the script

 # Example
   Grant-CsTeamsMessagingPolicy -identity "Ken Myer" -PolicyName StudentMessagingPolicy